Agrocybe rivulosa

-Agrocybe rivulosa is a species of mushroom in the genus Agrocybe.
+Agrocybe rivulosa (wrinkled fieldcap) is a species of mushroom in the genus Agrocybe.
 The first recorded sighting of the mushroom was in 2003.
 The species was first found in Britain in the year 2004.
 It is a relatively large mushroom, with a stem of 5 to 10 centimeters, and a cap which reaches 4 to 10 centimeters across.
 The colour of the cap ranges from yellow to pale orange-brown.
 It has been eaten, and is reasonably tasty with no obvious toxicity.